jtlehtinen/aoc/readme.md

 # Advent of Code

+My solutions to AoC puzzles.

 ## Note

-I read from somewhere that the author of Advent of Code would prefer if the input files are not shared.
-This is why I have not included them in this repository as plaintext. `input.enc` contains the input files encrypted with AES-256-CBC. `npm run input:encrypt` is a script to encrypt the input files and `npm run input:decrypt` is a script to decrypt the input files.
-The key is stored in an `.env` file.
-The `.env.example` is an example of how the `.env` file should look like.
+Advent of Code [About page](https://adventofcode.com/2023/about) instructs to not share the input files.
+This is why I have not included them in this repository as plaintext. `input.enc` contains my input files encrypted with AES-256-CBC.

+The encrypted input file archive is created by running `npm run input:encrypt`.
+To decrypt it run `npm run input:decrypt`.
+Both operations require a key.
+The key is taken from the `AOC_INPUT_ENCRYPTION_KEY` environment variable.

 The input files are assumed to exist in the `/input` directory with the following directory structure: